Glossary

 The agent designated to track and collect a loan on behalf of a lender.

-A system of the federal government which houses a student's federal educational loan borrowing history.
+A federal government database which houses a student's federal educational loan borrowing history.
 All lenders are required to report a student's loan information to this database system.

 Need-Based Aid